Untie the knot, amicably

 Step 1

-Start the divorce jointly, as a couple.
+Start the divorce jointly as a couple

-Applicant 1 starts the divorce
+Applicant 1 completes the divorce application

 After submitting your application to the court, it will take between 5-10 days for the court to officially start your divorce